 Coolest Sleeping Temperatures

 This is false.
-Although silk duvets tend to sleep very cool, they also tend to work in a narrower temperature range when compared to most other natural fillings.
+Although silk duvets tend to sleep very cool, they also operate in a narrower temperature range when compared to most other natural fillings.
 This sounds like a negative statement, but it isn’t.
 If you have a climate controlled environment which doesn’t vary, a silk filled duvet can be absolutely fantastic to sleep under.
 They will maintain a very stable temperature and will do a fine job of balancing humidity.

 Why choose silk?